Activities and Projects

 AHLOA is membership’s voice . . . . . help make us heard!

-Monthly Meetings are held on the second Saturday of each month with notices posted around the community, on the electronic sign and on Channel 2.
+Monthly Meetings are held on the second Saturday of each month with notices posted around the community, on the electronic sign at the Visitor’s Center, on our website and Facebook page, via e-mail reminders to our members, and on 7 Mile Times.

-Most meetings include Borough or County officials and other experts invited to discuss topics of current interest, such as:
+Most meetings include Borough or County officials, other subject experts, or officials of area organizations invited to discuss topics of current interest, such as:

-Officers and Trustees then report on the meetings with Borough Council, Planning and Zoning Board, Public Safety and other Borough functions.
+Officers and Trustees then report on the meetings we attend with Borough Council, Planning and Zoning Board, Public Safety, Avalon School and other Borough functions.
+Special AHLOA committee reports and highlights are provided.
 Property and community issues are also discussed.

 Annual Meetings are held on the second Saturday of August in the Avalon Community Hall.
 All residents are welcome to attend.
 Participation includes: